chakler/chakler.github.io/faq/index.md

 ## Where do you work?

-I work at my own company called [The Missing Bulb](http://themissingbulb.com).
-It's a design studio focusing on solving problems with good identity design and interaction.
+I work at my own design studio called [The Missing Bulb](http://themissingbulb.com).
+We focuses on solving problems with good design and interaction.

 ## I have a project in mind, can you do it for free?